-- It includes both a buzzer AND an LED to notify people about any harmful gases nearby, so that people can stay away from the area if they have a chance.
+- It includes both a buzzer and LED to notify people about any harmful gases nearby so that people can stay away from the area if they have a chance.

-- It includes an HC-05, which is cheaper than the GSM module, which notifies the first responders of the readings from the PIR sensor so they can know if a human has been found in those locations.
+- It includes an HC-05, which is cheaper than the GSM module, which notifies the global organizations of the readings from the PIR sensor so they can know if a human has been found in those locations.